Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Introduction

 \section{Introduction}

-\IEEEPARstart{R}ecent advances in deep neural networks enable the machine to tackle complex multimodal tasks that necessitate a fine-grained understanding of both vision and language cues, such as image-text matching \cite{yu2020deep}, visual captioning \cite{anderson2017up-down}, visual grounding \cite{yu2018mattnet}, and visual question answering (VQA) \cite{yu2019mcan}.
-Compared to other multimodal tasks, VQA is a more challenging task as it needs reasoning over the multimodal data to predict an accurate answer.
+\IEEEPARstart{T}hanks to recent progress on deep neural networks, machines are able to address complicated multimodal tasks that require a fine-grained understanding of both vision and language cues, such as image-text matching \cite{yu2020deep}\cite{dong2018cross}, visual captioning \cite{anderson2017up-down}, visual grounding \cite{yu2018mattnet}\cite{sun2022proposal}, and visual question answering (VQA) \cite{yu2019mcan}\cite{ouyang2021suppressing}.
+Among these tasks, VQA is challenging because it requires performing visual reasoning over multimodal data to predict an accurate answer.

-Current state-of-the-art VQA approaches can be roughly categorized into two lines of research based on whether they are trained from scratch (\emph{e.g.}, MCAN \cite{yu2019mcan} and MUAN \cite{yu2019multimodal} in Fig. \ref{fig:sota_scartch}) or pre-trained with external multimodal data (\emph{e.g.}, LXMERT \cite{tan2019lxmert}, ViLBERT \cite{lu2019vilbert}, and UNITER \cite{chen2019uniter} in Fig. \ref{fig:sota_vlp}).
-Although the two lines of research use different training paradigms, they share the same model architecture, \emph{i.e.}, the Transformer \cite{vaswani2017attention}, which is initially proposed for language modeling and has since become the foundation architecture for the VQA task.
+Current state-of-the-art VQA approaches can be roughly categorized into two lines of research based on whether they are trained from scratch (\emph{e.g.}, MCAN \cite{yu2019mcan} and MUAN \cite{yu2019multimodal} in Fig. \ref{fig:sota_scartch}) or pretrained with external multimodal data (\emph{e.g.}, LXMERT \cite{tan2019lxmert}, UNITER \cite{chen2019uniter}, CLIP-ViL \cite{shen2021much}, and ALBEF \cite{li2021align} in Fig. \ref{fig:sota_vlp}).
+Although these two lines of research use different training paradigms, they share the same model architecture, \emph{i.e.}, Transformer \cite{vaswani2017attention}, which was initially proposed for language modeling and has since become the foundational architecture for the VQA task.